Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 What is a Vegan Diet?

 Instead of animal-based products, all nutrients in a vegan diet are provided by plant-based sources.
-Plant-based sources of nutrients include: grains, fruits, vegetables, nuts, seeds, beans, and legumes.

-It is important that athletes following a vegan diet carefully plan their meals and snacks to ensure all their nutrient needs are met.
+It is important that athletes following a vegan diet carefully plan their meals and snacks to ensure all of their nutrient needs are met.

 Vegan Diet